This article explains overview of the Relationships in Gainsight.

-Relationship is an object in Gainsight that provide you with the flexibility to accurately model and manage your complex customer structures by creating Relationship Types and Relationships.
-Relationships takes Customer Success beyond managing Company’s.
-They help CS manage each connection point (Relationship) with your customer.
+Relationship is an object in Gainsight that provides you with the flexibility to accurately model and manage your complex customer structures by creating Relationship Types and Relationships.
+Relationships takes Customer Success beyond managing Companies, they help CS manage each connection point (Relationship) with your customer.

 Example Use Cases for Relationships